Independence Foot And Ankle Associates, LLC

 Podiatrists located in Perkasie, Lansdale, Blue Bell, and Feasterville PA

 If you frequently experience burning and itching between your toes, you may have athlete’s foot.
 At Independence Foot and Ankle Associates, LLC, the doctors offer effective treatments to clear up athlete’s foot and help you prevent it from returning.
-With locations in Blue Bell, Lansdale, and Perkasie, Pennsylvania, the experienced podiatrists are here to help.
+With locations in Blue Bell, Lansdale, Feasterville, and Perkasie, Pennsylvania, the experienced podiatrists are here to help.
 Schedule an evaluation online or call the office to learn more.

 Athlete’s foot is a fungal condition typically affecting the skin between the toes.
 The fungus grows in moist, warm areas, such as public locker rooms, swimming pools, and showers.
 As many athletes use these shared facilities, the condition became common among them, influencing the fungal condition’s name.

 Walking barefoot at public pools and in locker rooms increases your risk of developing the condition.
 Once you have athlete’s foot, you can spread it to other parts of your body if you scratch the infection.
 You can also transmit the infection to others through direct contact or by sharing facilities.

 You may experience one or more symptoms of athlete’s foot, including:

 - Peeling skin